 From an object-oriented point of view, one can see a summation object, which aggregates a list of objects containing single values.
-Looking at the layout structure, and starting with the blue part, we have a class labeled Item, consisting of a value which has as default 0.
-In fact, this is not a single value, but a list, since the next row (between row 3 and row 4) is labeled by the ellipses.
+Looking at the layout structure, and starting by the blue part, we have a class labeled Item, consisting of a value for which has as default 0.
+In fact, this is not a single value, but a list, since the row after is labeled by the ellipses.